MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/Remove-MgTeamIncomingChannel.md

 ## SYNOPSIS
 Remove an incoming channel (a **channel** shared with a **team**) from a team.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Remove-MgBetaTeamIncomingChannel](/powershell/module/Microsoft.Graph.Beta.Teams/Remove-MgTeamIncomingChannel?view=graph-powershell-beta)

 ## SYNTAX

 ### Delete (Default)